antonisprovidakis/repros/README.md

 For more info see "documentation" folder

 ## Third-party libraries
-Repros make of of the following libraries:
+Repros make use of the following libraries:

   * [SensingKit-Android](https://github.com/SensingKit/SensingKit-Android), under GNU LGPL v3.0